 I blame the damned map.

 Needless to say we had to call another taxi and we safely arrived at the dorms.
 I can’t explain my relief.
-I’m a very skinny girl and I overheat easily.
-Meaning I’m weak and tire quickly.
+I’m like a piece of firewood: I’m weak and burn up quickly.

 I lost a life today.